Bigfootmech/Bigfootmech/README.md

 I felt like I was going too slowly.
 It didn't feel fun.
 And it totally wasn't what I was expecting.

-nerd = alone time, right?
+Programming = Nerd = Alone time... right?

 Wrong.
-Meetings every day.
-Probably multiple!
+Meetings!
+Every day!
+Probably several.

 After a second job that worked out even worse - It didn't help that both offices had closed down, and moved to a different city - I hung up my dev hat.
 'At least for now'.